conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/directory-structure.md

 install manpages or documentation into top-level `man/` and `doc/` directories rather than the subdirectories of `share/`.

-The same structure is also used by various scripting languages such as Python, permitting Conda environments to act akin to Python virtual environments.
+The same structure is also used by various scripting languages such as Python, permitting conda environments to act akin to Python virtual environments.

 ## Windows directory structure

 On Windows, the environment uses a hybrid layout that combines multiple layouts, namely:

-- `Library/` top-level directory is used by regular Conda-forge packages.
+- `Library/` top-level directory is used by regular conda-forge packages.
 Its contents follow the Unix layout, with two differences:
   - `Library/bin/` is used for programs (`.exe` files) and dynamically-linked libraries (`.dll` files).